A Parent’s Guide to Ketamine: Helping Your Teen Break Through Depression, Anxiety & Trauma

 Enter ketamine infusions, a truly game-changing option for teens suffering from mental health issues.

-Helping your teen with ketamine treatment might sound scary at first — but we promise it’s worth considering
+Helping your teen with ketamine therapy might sound scary at first — but we promise it’s worth considering

 Currently, ketamine is the only rapid-action prescription for depression on the market.
 It also helps treats anxiety, PTSD, and complex trauma.
 Ketamine can even eliminate the need for other psychiatric drugs in some cases.

 If the idea of giving your child ketamine sounds daunting or scary, you’re far from alone.
-At our center we administer ketamine infusions to adolescents and teens from 12-18 years old, and even younger in select cases.
-If there’s one thing these patients and their parents have in common, it’s anxiety about trying a treatment with effects similar to a psychedelic.
+At our Denver ketamine clinic, we safely administer infusions to adolescents and teens from 13-18 years old, and even younger in select cases.
+If there’s one thing these patients and their parents have in common though, it’s anxiety about trying a treatment with effects similar to a psychedelic.

-Let’s explore this innovative solution for teen mental health issues and help you decide if ketamine treatment could be worth trying with your teen.
+Let’s explore this innovative solution for teen mental health issues and help you decide if it might be worth trying with your teen.

 The Alarming Rise Of Teen Depression and Anxiety

-Over the past 10-15 years, there’s been a startling surge in depression and anxiety among teenagers.
+Over the past 10-15 years, there’s been a startling surge in adolescent depression and anxiety.
 According to the most recent national survey on mental health, 1 in 5 teens suffered a major depressive episode in the past year.
 And around 15% had experienced severe impairment in major areas of their lives.

 Factors like social media, isolation, academic pressures, and trauma have contributed to this crisis.
 The consequences are devastating — plummeting self-esteem, fractured relationships, falling academic achievement, and elevated risks of substance abuse and suicide.